JetBrains/kotlin-web-site/docs/topics/numbers.md

 For real numbers, Kotlin provides floating-point types `Float` and `Double` that adhere to the [IEEE 754 standard](https://en.wikipedia.org/wiki/IEEE_754).
 `Float` reflects the IEEE 754 _single precision_, while `Double` reflects _double precision_.

-These types differ in their size and provide storage for floating-point numbers with different precision.
+These types differ in their size and provide storage for floating-point numbers with different precision:

 | Type	 |Size (bits)|Significant bits|Exponent bits|Decimal digits|
 |--------|-----------|--------------- |-------------|--------------|